-Are you fed up with the pain, struggle or feelings of emptiness in your relationship?
+Are you fed up with the pain, struggle, or feelings of emptiness in your relationship?

-Relationship counselling or marriage counselling can help you resolve the relationship problems that you can’t seem to sort out together.
+EFT Couples Therapy or marriage counselling can help you resolve the relationship problems that you can’t seem to sort out together.

 - Biting your tongue to avoid an argument